ShaunAndersonAZ/ShaunAndersonAZ.github.io/_posts/2020-01-12-Off-Grid-Kodi-Box.md

 Eject the SD card, insert into your Pi and boot it up.
 For this setup it is _probably_ best to connect to your network over the ethernet port as the next step is going to configure your wifi interface for the RaspAP software.
 I haven't tried both, this is just my workflow and has been successful so...

-At the time of writing pi login info is:
+At the time of writing the default pi login info is:
 Username: `pi`
-Passwqord: `raspbian`
+Password: `raspbian`

 ### Configure the pi using raspi-config
 Run `sudo raspi-config` to set network and other associated settings